Colombia through the Andes–Cartagena to La Paz

 Big Night Out: Cusco

 Local Living: Lake Titicaca Homestay, Lago Titicaca.
 Lost City of Teyuna trek (5 days).
-Overnight excursion to Tayrona National Park (excluding February departures).
+Tayrona National Park excursion (excluding February departures).
+Overnight desert camping (Tatacoa).
+San Agustin ruins visit.
 Visit to Otavalo Market.
-Orientation walks in Medellin, Bogotá, and Quito.
+Orientation walks in Medellin and Quito.
 Beach time in Taganga, Mancora, and Huanchaco.
 Pachamanca ceremony (Nazca).
 Guided tour of Machu Picchu.
 Inca Trail hike with a local guide, cook, and porters (4 days).
 Amazon Jungle and Colca Canyon excursions.
 Lake Titicaca excursion.
 Internal flights.
 All transport between destinations and to/from included activities.

-Trek to the Lost City of Teyuna, party in Colombian cities, experience local life in an Ecuadorian and Peruvian homestays, conquer the Inca Trail to Machu Picchu.
+Trek to the Lost City of Teyuna, camp under the stars in the Colombian desert, experience local life in a Amazon Jungle homestay, conquer the Inca Trail to Machu Picchu

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.